Working with research institutions to implement DORA

 Working in partnership

-For this reason, we introduced a requirement in our new Open Access Policy, which comes into force in January 2021, for organisations we fund to publicly commit to the core principles set out in DORA.
-We indicated that we may ask organisations to show they are abiding by these principles as part of our regular institutional audits.
+For this reason, we introduced a requirement in our new Open Access Policy, which comes into force in January 2021, for organizations we fund to publicly commit to the core principles set out in DORA.
+We indicated that we may ask organizations to show they are abiding by these principles as part of our regular institutional audits.

 Our new guidance

-Our draft guidance seeks to clarify the types of actions we would expect organisations to set in place to demonstrate such a commitment.
-It highlights three key expectations for our funded organisations – namely, that they should develop:
+Our draft guidance seeks to clarify the types of actions we would expect organizations to set in place to demonstrate such a commitment.
+It highlights three key expectations for our funded organizations – namely, that they should develop:

 • a public statement on their website to commit to the DORA principles